Native American feminism: Overview

-Ramirez sees a goal of Native feminism as redefining and establishing the struggles of Native women in a field where "feminism" is generally assumed to mean "white feminism".
+Noting that "feminism is ultimately derived from white culture," Ramirez sees a goal of Native feminism as redefining and establishing the struggles of Native women within their own context, and not in relation to white feminism.
 In her view, Native feminism is intersectional, and relationships between race, ethnicity, gender, sexuality, class and nations in North America from colonialism onward are to be reexamined as a means of understanding and identifying feminist praxis.